 - Decrease operating expenses and improve margins

 Trustgrid deployments don’t require teams of networking engineers building custom configurations for each unique customer environment.
 Instead, they are managed using pre-configured, plug-and-play devices that can be easily integrated into any environment, and securely connect the application to the customer’s data.

 Network patches, updates, and support are all handled just like any other cloud service and pushed to customer connections seamlessly without the need for on-site expertise.

 Additionally, when application components would more effectively run on-premise (instead of in the cloud), Trustgrid can extend the application into a customer’s environment by running Docker containers directly on the network appliance.
 This allows applications to not only connect to the edge, but actually run at the edge.

-Where a typical SD-WAN is designed for enterprise branch or cloud connectivity, Trustgrid is purposely designed for application to customer connectivity.
+Trustgrid specifically designs its network to connect applications to customers, whereas a typical SD-WAN establishes connectivity for enterprise branches or clouds.
 Comparing the Trustgrid platform to a typical SD-WAN is like comparing a 4×4 pickup truck to a sports car.
 They are both vehicles that get you from point A to point B, but they excel at different things and are designed for different users.
 Picking the wrong one could result in frustration, countless hours of lost time or worse.